JacobChild/FlowLab_Onboarding/XfoilProject/XFoilProjectAndReport.md

 **Reynolds Number Trends**

 The Mach number and Ncrit values were left constant as the Reynolds number was varied under two different sets of conditions.
 A high Reynolds number means that the effects of inertia are greater then the effects of the velocity of the fluid.
 In simple terms this means the flow / boundary layer will become turbulent quicker.
-In the case of airfoils, turbulent boundary layers keep the flow attached to the airfoil, thus delaying flow seperation longer at higher Reynolds numbers.
+In the case of airfoils, turbulent boundary layers keep the flow attached to the airfoil, thus delaying flow separation longer at higher Reynolds numbers.
 When comparing the Coefficients of lift seen under the first set of conditions (for example), this effect can be seen.
 Tor an angle of attack of 10 degrees, Cl at Re = 10,000 is apx .4 and at Re = 100000 it is apx 1.2, and at Re = 1000000 it is apx 1.5.
 This shows that higher Reynolds numbers allow for the generation of more lift as the flow stays attached to the airfoil longer.

 These effects are even more apparent when looking at the Coefficient of Drag.
 A large portion of drag comes from "pressure drag", or the drag that comes because of the pressure differential between the front and trailing edge of the airfoil.
-This pressure differential is caused by flow seperation, so it follows that if there is less flow seperation there is less drag.
+This pressure differential is caused by flow separation, so it follows that if there is less flow separation there is less drag.
 These results are seen when comparing the Cd plots under the second condition at a 10 degree angle of attack (for example).
-At Re = 10000, Cd is approximatley 1.1, at Re = 100000 it is approximatley .04, and at Re = 1000000 it is approximatley .016.
+At Re = 10000, Cd is approximately 1.1, at Re = 100000 it is approximately .04, and at Re = 1000000 it is approximately .016.
 Thus, it can be seen that drag is drastically reduced with an increase of the Reynolds number.